aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-2/_index.md

 {{< /highlight >}}
 ### **Added TextOptions.Fill, Outline & Shadow Properties**
-Aspose.Cells for Java 8.9.2 has exposed the TextOptions.Fill, TextOptions.Outline & TextOptions.Shadow properties which allows to control the aspects of textual contents of the shape, such as fill, shadow & outline respectively.
+Aspose.Cells for Java 8.9.2 has exposed the TextOptions.Fill, TextOptions.Outline & TextOptions.Shadow properties which allow to control the aspects of textual content of the shape, such as fill, shadow & outline respectively.

-Here is simple usage scenario of aforementioned properties.
+Here is a simple usage scenario of the aforementioned properties.

 **Java**

-{{< highlight csharp >}}
+{{< highlight java >}}

  //Initialize Workbook instance